spacekookie/libreedb/README.md

 Reedb
 =====

-:lock: Spicy ruby data storage containers
+:lock: Spicy ruby database that puts security first.

-Reedb is a system daemon that brings its own libraries and manages databases (Vaults) fast and securely.
-Made for native app development, to protect sensitive information that are worth protecting with AES and Twofish.
+Maybe storage containers might be a better word.

+Reedb allows you to store sensitive user information in so called vaults in encrypted form.
+Vaults store information on a file-by-file basis and are easy to sync across different systems as they are just folders with a fancy name.
+Made for native application development.
+Using LibGCrypt in the background, can be used via C++ & Ruby bindings or via an HTTP(s) server on `localhost` to use any language and framework you want.

 Proudly powering [Reepass] - (and others).